cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 # Report of Qualitative Analysis for Requirements Gathering & Analysis (Category: Design & Planning)

-This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in **Requirements Gathering & Analysis** for **Design & Planning**.
+This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Requirements Gathering & Analysis for Design & Planning.
 I preserve the research team’s original codes and quotes, merge highly overlapping items into fewer reportable themes, and add analytical commentary on patterns, tensions, and implications for tool design.

 ---